 TAK-700 is a selective, oral, non-steroidal androgen synthesis inhibitor which results in lowering testosterone levels by a mechanism similar to that of Zytiga (abiraterone); it inhibits the enzyme CYP17A1.
 It is currently in Phase III clinical trials sponsored by Millenium and Takeda Pharmaceutical in metastatic, hormone-refractory prostate cancer patients irrespective of whether they have received chemotherapy with docetaxel (taxotere).
 (See May 7th, June 3rd, and Nov.
 21st, 2011 blog posts).
 See also Wikipedia.

 4 – Prostvac; A therapeutic pox-virus vaccine originally formulated at the National Cancer Institute (NCI) and being developed in collaboration with Bavarian-Nordic A/S. It stimulates the immune system to attack cancerous, PSA-producing cells.
 It is currently in Phase III clinical trials (PROSPECT, initiated in November 2011) in asymptomatic or minimally-symptomatic, hormone-resistant patients.
 There is considerable interest in administering Prostvac to patients in earlier stages of disease.
 It is available in clinical trials.
 (See Sept.
 20th blog post and http://www.bavarian-nordic.com/pipeline/prostvac.aspx).
+This vaccine has not been shown to improve survival, hence it has failed this aspect of Phase 3 clinical trials.

 5 – Galeterone (TOK-011); Discontinued development 8/1/2016; Phase III trials discontinued since drug did not meet its endpoints; see link.
 In Phase III clinical trials for hormone-resistant prostate cancers.
 It is being developed by Tokai Pharmaceuticals Inc. Additional information is now included in a blog posted on January 6th, 2013.
 Galeterone, an oral drug also known as TOK-011, is unique in that it is the first and only single-agent therapeutic that combines three distinct approaches to attack prostate cancer and which thereby may help to prevent resistance to ADT.
 Galeterone works by blocking testosterone synthesis (specifically by blocking the enzyme CYP17 lyase), blocking testosterone’s ability to bind to its androgen receptor and finally, by limiting overall androgen receptor levels in the body.
 Galeterone’s development and review has received a “fast-track designation” by the U.S. Food and Drug Administration.
 For additional information, see the January 6th, 2013 blog and the references therein as well as Wikipedia.